Shawshank redemption character analysis

 left, and I have to live with that.

-Three interview of RED in Shawshank Redemption
+Three interview of Red in Shawshank Redemption

-After 30 years of imprisonment: Red
+After 30 years of imprisonment: Red Shawshank redemption

 ELLIS BOYD REDDING and 40 years of jail term